 They started in 2016, giving them an experience of over 7 years.
 They are a group of five highly talented artists dedicated to giving you the best quality out there.
 People who get tattooed there can’t recommend them enough and goes so far as to say, “exceeded all my tattoo expectations”.
 This tattoo parlor pays homage to the rich history of tattooing with a more traditional feel and casual atmosphere.

-If you want an experience as well as a tattoo that is more traditional in approach and feel then this is a great place to check out.
+If you want a good experience as well as a tattoo that is more traditional in approach and feel then this is a great place to check out.
 They are friendly, and polite, and would give you honest feedback about the tattoo, its placement, etc. They do accept walk-ins all days but particularly on Saturday, they accept only walk-ins.
 One thing to keep in mind is they take only cash.

 They don’t do piercing and their shop minimum is 100 dollars.
 They are usually closed from Sunday to Tuesday and from Wednesday to Saturday, the timing is 12-8 p.m.
 They are situated at 1869 B, Sam Rittenberg Blvd, Charleston, SC.